NMTACM/SuperDeluge/README.md

 it initializes new categories so their lowest value puzzle is unlocked:

     update category set unlocked_value=(select min(value) from puzzle where category_id=category.id and value > all (select value from puzzle inner join puzzle_solved on puzzle.id=puzzle_id where category_id=category.id));

+If you modify any of the templates under www/templates/ after the system has been in use, you will need to clear Twig's cache in order for them to be put in use.
+You can do this by deleting all files inside the www/templates/cache/ directory.